5/5/2025

 Operator

-We'll take our next question from Brian Scorney with Baird.
+We'll take our next question from Brian Scorny with Baird.
 Your line is open.

 speaker

-Good afternoon, everyone.
+Hey, good afternoon, everyone.
 Thank you for taking my question.
-I already congratulate you on your pending retirement.
-So maybe I'd also love to ask you a question just from your comments on the 568 phase three plans.
-It sounds like you wouldn't necessarily write off an opportunity for 568 in an adjunctive therapy setting.
-So I'm just wondering, and obviously you're doing a commercial leg up, if you had a successful phase three study in that setting with Kaventii failing, is there a study design that you see that would be worth pursuing for 568?
+Congratulations on your pending retirement.
+So maybe I'd also love to ask you a question just from your comments on the 568.
+Phase 3 plans, it sounds like you wouldn't necessarily write off an opportunity for 5, 6, 8 in an adjunctive therapy setting.
+So I'm just wondering, you know, and obviously you're doing a commercial light-up.
+If you had a successful Phase 3 study in that setting with Coventry failing, is there a study design that you see that would be worth pursuing for 5, 6, 8?
 Not sure if you think the risperidone subgroup analysis is a real effect or if there's some other unique design you would think about pursuing.

 speaker

 Brian, this is Cobb.
-Maybe I'll start this question and Irene and I can tag team a bit on that.
-I think what we've seen from the early Cobb-MT launch is that 70 to 80 percent of patients are taking the therapy from a model therapy perspective.
-Maybe there's some overlap there as patients transition from one medicine to the next and there's some overlap of two medicines.
-But for the most part, it seems like it's used in a in a model therapy type of setting.
+Maybe I'll start this question and Irene and I can tag team a bit on this.
+I think what we've seen from the early CoBEMPHE launch is that 70-80% of patients are taking the therapy from a monotherapy perspective.
+Maybe there's some overlap there as patients transition from one medicine to the next and there's some overlap of two medicines, but for the most part it seems like it's used in a monotherapy type of setting.
 So that'd be kind of point number one.
-Number two is I think what we've seen from Cobb-MT from BMS and others that worked in this space.
-You know, we have our own data that will be available around the first half of this year.
+Number two is I think what we've seen for CoBEMPHE is from BMS and others that have worked in this space.
+You know, we have our own data that we'll be having be available around the first half of this year.
 ATS trials are extremely difficult to run.
 I think there's still a lot of learnings there that can be applied and thought about for the future.
 That's why we're excited about running the study and seeing the results for valbenazine in this space so we can get a feel for that.
 And learnings from that will be plowed back into our next generation compounds.
-But when it comes to the muscarinics themselves, we think that there is a significantly large opportunity standalone with the acute studies that we have planned for the registration program and then moving into other indications, in particular later this year with 5, 6, 8 into bipolar mania.
-And that's our current strategy.
+But when it comes to the muscarinics themselves, we think that there is a significantly large opportunity standalone with the acute studies that we have planned for the registrational program and then moving into other indications in particular later this year with 568 and the bipolar mania.

 speaker